jmarreros/external-url-featured-image/readme.txt

 Tags: external, url, featured, featured image, flickr, picasa, instagram, cdn, s3, image, external featured image Requires at least: 4.0
 Tested up to: 4.7
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Use external url images for your posts, pages, and other kind of post types.
+Use an external url image as Featured Image for your posts, pages, and other kind of post types.

 == Description ==

-This Plugin allows to use an external image as Featured Image, this can be specially useful if you house your images in another location.
+This Plugin allows to use an external image as Featured Image, this can be especially useful if you house your images in another location.

 This Plugin is compatible with Nelio External Featured Image Metadata, so you can reuse your data in case you want to uninstall Nelio Plugin.